 This course includes skills to seek and obtain employment: resume preparation, interviewing skills, job search, retaining employment.
-This course is often scheduled to meet four times on Fridays, only.
-General lab fee only.
+This course may be scheduled to meet only 4 times a semester.
+Lab Fee

 PATIENT CARE TECHNOLOGY

 NURA 1301.
 Nurse Aide for Health Care (3-2-4-0)